Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 Thank you, Rush.

-Long time a listener, first time caller.
+Long time listener, first time caller.

-The uh the issue with that is that as I'm approaching sixty years of age, My concern is that um, you know, as I'm paying into Social Security and into Medicare, I understand the government's uh insurable interest in keeping me alive, that at a point where I'm no longer able to function, um, they lose an insurable interest, and I'm concerned about uh my health care being rationed.
+The issue with that is that as I'm approaching 60 years of age, my concern is that, you know, as I'm paying into Social Security and into Medicare, I understand the government's insurable interest in keeping me alive.

 Oh, well, you're entirely correct in assuming and worried and concerned that your health care is going to be rationed because it is, and the rationing is going to start very soon.

-The other uh thought I have to help those listeners that you have is what I'm going to do.
+The other thought I have to help those listeners that you have is what I'm going to do.

-My doctor's retiring January one.
+My doctor's retiring January 1.

-You have to renew it every six months, is that what you would do?
+You have to renew it every six months.

-Well, you you can pay it monthly or or every six months, you can renew it one time.
+Well, you can pay it monthly or every six months.

-But you're going to self-insure.
+So you're going to self-insure.

 Exactly.